 London Computing Education Research Symposium

-This one-day computing education research symposium will enable the sharing of a range of innovative academic work in this broad field.
+The next LCERS will be held in June 2019.
+This one-day computing education research symposium enables the sharing of a range of innovative academic work in this broad field.
 The purpose of the conference is to bring together academics, researchers, students and teachers who are interested in computing education.

-Our keynote speakers will be Professor Ralf Romeike and Carrie-Anne Philbin.
+Our keynote speakers in 2018 were Professor Ralf Romeike and Carrie-Anne Philbin.

 Professor Ralf Romeike, Friedrich-Alexander University Erlangen-Nürnberg